 Since 1989, our artistic programming evolved from Artistic Director Chris Wilcox, through an advisory committee, to our present Artistic Producer Jennifer Taylor.
-But Music TORONTO always maintains its vision of artistic excellence and innovation, always featuring both international and Canadian artists.
+Music TORONTO always maintains its vision of artistic excellence and innovation, always featuring both international and Canadian artists.
 Music TORONTO also enjoys an international reputation for its loyal and discerning audience.

 Music TORONTO prides itself on being a fiscally responsible organization, funded by earned revenue, donations and government grants.
-Facing an accumulated deficit in 1992, Music TORONTO made a decision to pay down that deficit through annual operating surpluses – a plan suitable to a small organization.
+Facing a large accumulated deficit in 1992, Music TORONTO made a decision to pay down that deficit through annual operating surpluses – a plan suitable to a small organization.
 We had 19 years with an operating surplus, and never added a single dollar of new debt.
 A bequest from a former subscriber encouraged us to pay off the debt in full at June 30, 2011.
 We also took part in the Ontario Arts Foundation Endowment Fund programme and raised the maximum allowed.
 The programme allowed Music TORONTO to retain funds raised for operating purposes, and provides an annual interest payment.
-In the 6 years since, we have accumulated a small surplus which allows us to invest it in staffing, administration and marketing.
+In the 7 years since, we have accumulated a small surplus which allows us to invest it in staffing, administration and marketing.
 We enjoy the support of many individual donors, foundations and individual and corporate sponsors.
 Music TORONTO continues to receive essential grant support from the Toronto Arts Council, the Ontario Arts Council, and Canadian Heritage.